 Super Lawyers magazine lists thirty-two Frankfurt Kurnit attorneys in its 2019 NY-area edition.
 Read more.

-Super Lawyers magazine lists thirty-five Frankfurt Kurnit attorneys in its 2018 edition.
+Super Lawyers magazine lists thirty-four Frankfurt Kurnit attorneys in its 2018 edition.
 Read more.

 April Sports Industry News